LulwahAlmisfer/PersonalWebsite/content/posts/2023-01-01---Vapor/index.md

 Bearer authentication and Basic authentication are two common types of authentication mechanisms.
 In Vapor 4, these authentication mechanisms can be easily implemented using the built-in authentication middleware.

-This article will complete on Mikaela Caron’s tutorial (songs API), It is the best resource to start learning Vapor, But if you have some prior knowledge, you can keep reading.
+This article will complete on Mikaela Caron’s tutorial <a href="https://www.youtube.com/watch?v=CD283bLteP0&list=PLMRqhzcHGw1Z7xNnqS_yUNm1k9dvq-HbM">(songs API)</a> , It is the best resource to start learning Vapor, But if you have some prior knowledge, you can keep reading.

 You can find the songs API source code on Github
 <a href="https://github.com/codewithchris/YT-Vapor-API/tree/lesson-6">here</a>: